adey-px/cluster-music/README.md

 ## 2.0 UX
 The web Application is developed for any user who enjoys playing audio music for relaxation or any other reason

-### 2.1 User stories
+### 2.1 User storiess
 As a user, I want to:
 1. click on any audio to play it
-2. search for audio to play in the search bar
-3. create an account and login successfully
+2. create an account and login successfully
-4. upload my own audio to the site to allow other users to listen to it
+3. upload my own audio to the site to allow other users to listen to it
-5. view list of my own audios and be able to edit or delete them
+4. view list of my own audios and be able to edit or delete them
-6. save favourite audio as a playlist
+5. save favourite audio as a playlist

 As a Pro user, I want to:
 1. download audio from the site to my computer